lucasmonstrox/todo-graphql-nestjs/README.md

 # TODO

+[ ] Add build section
 [ ] Add cache strategy on getTodoById/getAllTodos
 [ ] Add e2e tests
+[ ] Check if env variables are loading correctly using [schema-validation](https://docs.nestjs.com/techniques/configuration#schema-validation)
-[ ] Add support to track errors in production.
-Use [sentry.io](https://sentry.io) or similar [ ] Escape strings with HTML entities
+[ ] Escape strings with HTML entities
-[ ] Fix unit tests typings(use correct interfaces when mocking, etc) [ ] Sanitize task input on creation/updating
+[ ] Fix unit tests typings(use correct interfaces when mocking, etc)
+[ ] Sanitize task input on creation/updating
+[ ] Track errors in production.
+Use [sentry.io](https://sentry.io) or similar

 Observation: Some TODO's are spread across the code and need to be fixed ASAP